Precision Platformer Game Design

 World and Narrative Design

-Lacuna consists of two vertically-oriented platforming levels, The Forest Ruins and Void Citadel, each representing a deeper layer of the protagonist’s internal void.
-The player must collect gems scattered throughout both levels and reach the door at the top to escape.
+Lacuna features two vertically oriented levels—The Forest Ruins and the Void Citadel—each representing a deeper layer of the protagonist’s internal void.
+Players collect scattered gems and ascend toward the final door at the summit to escape.

 Forest Ruins